Photo of Parkinson, William

 About

-I am the American Director of the Körös Regional Archaeological Project, an international, multi-disciplinary research project aimed at understanding the social changes that occurred on the Great Hungarian Plain throughout the Holocene.
+I am the American Director of the Körös Regional Archaeological Project, a regional project aimed at understanding the social changes that occurred on the Great Hungarian Plain throughout the Holocene.

-I also am American Co-Director of The Diros Project, a multi-disciplinary regional research project that explores the social changes that occurred on the western Mani Peninsula of southern Greece throughout the Pleistocene and Holocene.
+I also co-direct the Southern Mani Archaeological Project and The Diros Project, regional research projects that explore the social changes that occurred on the Mani Peninsula of southern Greece throughout the Pleistocene and Holocene.

 Education

-BA Anthropology, University of Illinois at Chicago, 1992
+BA in Anthropology from University of Illinois at Chicago, 1992

 St. Petersburg State University, Russia, 1991